 No symptoms mean no cancer – In their early stages, both ovarian and prostate cancer are among the most asymptomatic cancers.
 When symptoms are experienced, often they are attributed to something else.
 The key to early detection is persistence of symptoms.
 The main symptoms of ovarian cancer are stomach or pelvic pain, bloating and increased stomach size, feeling full quickly or difficulty eating, and urinating more frequently.
 The typical symptoms of prostate cancer are trouble urinating or frequent urination, blood in the urine or semen and pain in the spine/hips/ribs.

 The Pap smear and PSA test screens for cancer – The Pap test is an effective tool for early detection of cervical cancer, but there is no screening test for the early detection of ovarian cancer.
 The PSA test in itself is not a cancer test; rather, it measures levels of prostate-specific antigen in the blood.
+New research points to the possibility of a Pap test detecting ovarian and endometrial cancer when it is subjected to genetic testing.

 It doesn’t run in my family, so I’m safe – The BRCA gene mutation as it relates to breast cancer has gotten a lot of media attention in recent years.
 But women with the BRCA gene mutation also have a 35-60% increased risk of developing ovarian cancer, according to the National Ovarian Cancer Coalition.